 - You can add them to your ready-to-serve soup.

-- Salads taste way better when Chia sprouts add their crunchiness into them.
+- Salads taste way better when Chia sprouts add their crunchiness to them.

 - You may add them to your stir-fries or other vegetable dishes.